giolekva/pcloud/README.md

 * Search infrastructure: to index Blob metadata and provide search API
 * App infrastructure: to easily set up and run third party applications such as custom in picture object detection models

 To prove viability of the project first milestone will be to build fully functional image storage and indexing infrustructure.
-User experience setting it up will look somethink like:
+User experience setting it up will look something like:
 * Set up PCloud on 3 or more servers and pair mobile device with it
 * Configure IFTTT (if this then that) like worklfow to automatically:
   * Back up every newly taken picture on PCloud
   * Run face detection app on backed up pictures and store this information in Metadata service
-  * Index face annotations and make them searchable User must be able to configure all of these from previously paired mobile device.
+  * Index face annotations and make them searchable

+User must be able to configure all of these from previously paired mobile device.